Towards the Systematic Reporting of the Energy and Carbon Footprints of Machine Learning: Background

 \subsection{Carbon Accounting}

 Carbon accounting can be all-expansive, so we focus on a narrow definition provided by \citet{stechemesser2012carbon}: ``carbon accounting at the project scale can be defined as the measuring and non-monetary valuation of carbon and GHG emissions and offsetting from projects, and the monetary assessment of these emissions with offset credits to inform project-owners and investors but also to establish standardized methodologies.''
 Carbon and GHG emissions are typically measured in some form close to units \coeq.
-This is the amount of carbon -- and other GHG converted to carbon amounts -- released into the atmosphere as a result of the project.
+This is the amount of carbon---and other GHG converted to carbon amounts---released into the atmosphere as a result of the project.
 Carbon offsetting is the amount of carbon emissions saved as a result of the project.
 For example, a company may purchase renewable energy in excess of the energy required for their project to offset for the carbon emissions they contributed.
-Since our goal is to inform and assess carbon emissions of machine learning systems, we ignore carbon offsetting\footnote{See discussion in Appendix~\ref{app:carbon_discussion} for more information on why.}.
+Since our goal is to inform and assess carbon emissions of machine learning systems, we ignore carbon offsetting.
+Typical carbon offsetting involves the use of Power Purchase Agreements (PPAs) or other similar agreements which may not reflect the current carbon make-up of the power draw (as they may account for future clean energy).\footnote{See discussion in Appendix~\ref{app:carbon_discussion} for further information.} Since carbon effects contribute to feedback loops, cutting emissions now will improve the likelihood of preventing further emissions.\footnote{See, e.g., \url{https://www.esrl.noaa.gov/gmd/outreach/info_activities/pdfs/TBI_understanding_feedback_loops.pdf}}.
 We also do not consider carbon accounting in the financial sense, but do provide metrics on monetary impacts through the social cost of carbon (SC-CO2).
 The \citet{sheet2013social} uses this metric when developing administrative rules and regulations.
 According to the EPA, ``The SC-CO2 is a measure, in dollars, of the long-term damage done by a ton of carbon dioxide (CO2) emissions in a given year.
 This dollar figure also represents the value of damages avoided for a small emission reduction (i.e., the benefit of a CO2 reduction).''
 We rely on the per-country social cost of carbon developed by \citet{countrylevelsocialcostofcarbon}, which accounts for different risk profiles of country-level policies and GDP growth in their estimates of SC-CO2.